-- Drag and Drop without any modifier to move the selected patterns to a new position. - Holding down "Left Control/Command" will create a copy of the selected patterns. - Holding down "Left Control/Command + Left Shift" will insert clones of the selected patterns.
+- Drag and Drop without any modifier to move the selected patterns to a new position. - Holding down "Left Control/Command" will insert copies of the selected patterns. - Holding down "Left Alt" will insert repeats (aliases) of the selected patterns.

 Right-clicking on any pattern number will bring up a menu with available shortcuts and yet more operations that can be applied to a selection: